oceanprotocol/pdr-backend/READMEs/agent-deployer.md

     s_until_epoch_end: 20
     pdr_backend_image_source: "oceanprotocol/pdr-backend:latest"
     agents:
-      - pair: 'BTC/USDT'
+      - pair: "BTC/USDT"
         stake_amt: 15
         timeframe: 5m
         approach: 1
-      - pair: 'ETH/USDT'
+      - pair: "ETH/USDT"
         stake_amt: 20
         timeframe: 1h
         s_until_epoch_end: 60
 ```

-*Tip: Specific agent settings (like source, timeframe) will override general settings if provided.*
+_Tip: Specific agent settings (like source, timeframe) will override general settings if provided._

 ### Private Keys

 Create a `.keys.json` file and format it as follows:

 ```
 {
     "config_name": ["pk1", "pk2"...]
 }
 ```

-*Note: If you have fewer private keys than number of agents, the tool will create new wallets and update the .keys.json file.*
+_Note: If you have fewer private keys than number of agents, the tool will create new wallets and update the .keys.json file._

 ### Generate Templates